 Electricity and hydrogen are convertible one to the other as energy carriers.

 In the short term, hydrogen can be produced economically by electrolysis of water in off-peak periods, enabling much greater utilisation of base-load generating plants, including nuclear ones.
-In future, a major possibility is decomposition of water by direct use of heat from nuclear energy, using a chemical process enabled by high-temperature reactors.
+In future, a major possibility is decomposition of water by direct use of heat from nuclear energy, using a chemical process enabled by high-temperature reactors (see following section).